Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Red giant branch bump

-To facilitate systematic comparisons with the observational data, we simply take the arithmetic mean of the two $\log g$ values at the two RGBB turning points in each osculating track as the ``predicted bump location.''
-Fig.~\ref{fig:rgbb_base_envos} compares our {\tt benchmark} and {\tt var\_mix\_envos} predictions to observational results.
+To facilitate systematic comparisons with the observational data, we take the arithmetic mean of the two $\log g$ values at the two RGBB turning points as the ``predicted bump location.''
+Figure~\ref{fig:rgbb_base_envos} compares our {\tt benchmark} and {\tt var\_mix\_envos} predictions to observational results.
 Since the observed RGBB location assumes a linear dependence on mass and metallicity, contours on the left panel (observations) are simply uniformly spaced straight lines, while those on the middle and right panels (discrepancies) are non-uniformly spaced curves.
 This difference produces a non-linear pattern on the discrepancy panels.
-However, as shown on the right panel of Fig.~\ref{fig:rgbb_obs}, calibrated {\tt benchmark} models can largely replicate the trends in both mass and metallicity, and the overall offset is significantly larger than the modest trends seen in the central panel.
+However, as shown on the right panel of Figure~\ref{fig:rgbb_obs}, calibrated {\tt benchmark} models can largely replicate the trends in both mass and metallicity, and the overall offset is significantly larger than the modest trends seen in the central panel.
 This supports the idea that the difference can be explained by a zero-point shift in the locus of the RGBB.
-According to the right panel, MIST envelope overshooting is not sufficient to account for this zero-point shift; a quantitative quote is included in the discussion below.
+According to the right panel, MIST envelope undershooting is not sufficient to account for this zero-point shift; a quantitative quote is included in the discussion below.